-10.270 APPEALS TO THE DEAN - FEBRUARY 25 AND MARCH 12
+10.270 APPEALS TO THE DEAN - MARCH 12

-Within ten (10) days of receipt of the evaluation record from the dean, any faculty member may submit a written appeal to the dean regarding any aspect of the evaluation record or process including the dean's professional opinion.
+Within ten (10) working days of February 15, any faculty member may submit a written appeal to the dean regarding any aspect of the evaluation record or process including the dean's professional opinion.
 The appeal must state any matters which the dean is requested to consider as well as the remedial action desired.
+The Dean shall notify the Provost that an appeal has been submitted and the Provost shall wait to review the evaluation record until a decision on the appeal has been reached.